This article discusses the top online reputation threats to be aware of in 2026 and beyond.

 - Educate Your Audience: Help customers differentiate credible sources from false claims.

 Social media is a powerful tool for engagement, but poor management can lead to reputational harm.
-Ignoring comments, failing to respond to inquiries, or posting inappropriate content can alienate customers and damage trust.
+Ignoring comments, failing to respond to inquiries, or posting inappropriate content can alienate customers in your target audience and damage trust.

 - Maintain Consistency: Use a professional tone across all platforms.